 Gaps emerge early in the education process but the right support - particularly for reading programs - can make a real difference.
 That's why we are partnering with local schools and libraries to encourage a love of reading.

 A love of reading – especially early in life – leads to better literacy and improved career outcomes.

 Participate to inspire Wheatbelt kids

 Your donation will fund vital reading support programs for Wheatbelt kids.
-Just $10 can fund a book voucher to reward a kid that has met their reading goals.
+Just $10 will help fund a book to reward a kid that has met their reading goals.

-This online campaign is linked to our fundraising day on Saturday 9th March at the Bruce Rock Swimming Pool.
+This online campaign is linked to our fundraising day on Saturday 22nd February 2020 at the Bruce Rock Aquatic Centre.

 You can sponsor an individual swimmer, which encourages the people of all ages who are swimming for their town.
-Or you can make a general donation, including options for businesses to gain exposure.
+Or you can make a general donation.
 Please donate now!

-If you would like to join the swimming fun yourself, contact firstname.lastname@example.org for more details.
+If you would like to join the swimming fun yourself, or you'd like to know about options for your business to gain exposure, contact email@example.com for more details.